prodriguezsosa/conText/README.md

 # Datasets

-To use **conText** you will need three datasets:
+To use **conText** you will need three objects:

 1. A (quanteda) **corpus** with the documents and corresponding document variables you want to evaluate.
 2. A set of (GloVe) **pre-trained embeddings**.
 3. A **transformation matrix** specific to the pre-trained embeddings.

-In [this Dropbox folder](https://www.dropbox.com/sh/jsyrag7opfo7l7i/AAB1z7tumLuKihGu2-FDmhmKa?dl=0) (see the /data folder) we have included the three datasets we use in the Quick Start Guide along with their documentation (see the /man folder) and source files (see the /data-raw folder).
+**conText** includes sample objects for all three but keep in mind these are just meant to illustrate function implementations.
+In [this Dropbox folder](https://www.dropbox.com/sh/jsyrag7opfo7l7i/AAB1z7tumLuKihGu2-FDmhmKa?dl=0) we have included the raw versions of these objects including the full Stanford GloVe 300-dimensional embeddings (labeled _glove.rds_) and its corresponding transformation matrix estimated by Khodak et al. (2018) (labeled khodakA.rds).

 # Quick Start Guides